Making Time for Date Night at Home

 While it can be a ton of fun to get dressed up and go out to eat for date night, it’s sometimes even more fun to make cooking part of your time together.
 Whether I’m setting up a date night with my husband or with a girlfriend, I have some great go-to recipes that make it feel like a special occasion.

 Here are two of my favorite date night dinners.
 And if you want to add a dessert to your date night, go for it!
 Just remember, everything is okay in moderation, so don’t overdo it.
 Try out these recipes and let me know what you think!
 What desserts did you make to go with them?
+And if you like these recipes, I think you will love the eating plan in my LifeFit 360 10-Week Whole Body Plan!
+We have dinners, breakfast, lunch, snacks and more!
+Start your 7-day free trial and check it out today!
 Enjoy…

 Date Night 1: Chicken Piccata with Caprese Salad